aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 Therefore, if a large website or web application has several required JavaScript files, you can use a build tool to concatenate these files together into a single file and import it.

 Yahoo!
-User Interface (YUI) has given you a way to pull in any nubmer of JavaScrpit files by using **a combo-handled URL**
+User Interface (YUI) has given you a way to pull in any nubmer of JavaScrpit files by using **a combo-handled URL** like: http://yui.yahooapis.com/combo?2.7.0/build/yahoo/yahoo-min.js&2.7.0/build/event/event-min.js